briansunter/graph/site/content/pages/newsletter/issue-12.md

 ![Screenshot 2023-03-15 at 8.55.45 PM.png](/assets/Screenshot_2023-03-15_at_8.55.45_PM_1678949821181_0.png)

-When you write text in the format above, a checkbox appears in your notes.
+A checkbox appears in your notes when you write text in this format inside the Logseq Editor.

 When you click the checkbox, it reappears a day later.
 You can specify these tasks to repeat at any interval: weekly, bimonthly, yearly, etc.

 ![Screenshot 2023-03-15 at 8.57.22 PM.png](/assets/Screenshot_2023-03-15_at_8.57.22_PM_1678949891765_0.png)